-Filippo was an academic consultant in 2020/2021 on the OU/BBC co-production "Trump Takes on the World".
+Filippo was an academic consultant on the BAFTA nominated, OU-BBC documentary "Trump Takes on the World".

-The politics of the Belt and Road Initiative in South Asia and Europe
+The politics of the Belt and Road Initiative in Europe and South Asia

 With regards to South Asia, he is the author of “Sino-Pakistani Relations.
 Politics, Military and Regional Dynamics” (Routledge, 2019).
 He has also co-authored the report "How China and Pakistan negotiate" for Carnegie Endowment for International Peace, as part of the "China Local/Global" project, financed by the Ford Foundation and aimed at producing innovative body of research on Chinese engagement strategies in seven regions of the world.
 A video summarising the main findings presented in the report is available here.
 He has published widely on the China-Pakistan Economic Corridor (CPEC), including articles in Asian Survey and Asia Policy, and he has co-edited the forthcoming volume "China, Pakistan and the Belt and Road Iniative: the experience of an early adopter state", alongside colleagues in Pakistan and Germany.

 Federalism and civil-military relations in Pakistan

-Filippo has co-created a De/centralisation dataset assessing Pakistan between 1947-2020, with Professor Katharine Adeney (University of Nottingham) the dataset "Provincial Autonomy in Pakistan, 1956-2020", available Open Access through UKRI's data service.
-This was part of the project "Why De-centralization in federations", financed by Leverhulme Trust, the Swiss National Science Foundation and the Forum of Federations, among others, and it formed the basis of the article "Federalism and Regime Change: De/Centralization in Pakistan 1956-2020".
+Filippo has co-created with Professor Katharine Adeney (University of Nottingham) the dataset "Provincial Autonomy in Pakistan, 1956-2020", available Open Access through UKRI's data service.
+This was part of the project "Why De-centralization in federations?", financed by Leverhulme Trust, the Swiss National Science Foundation and the Forum of Federations, among others, and it formed the basis of the article "Federalism and Regime Change: De/Centralization in Pakistan 1956-2020".

-He is also interested in civil-military relations in Pakistan, and building on his previous work on the topic, he is now expanding it to look at how Chinese investments in the country are shaped by, and impact on, Pakistan's domestic institutions and hybrid regime more broadly.
+He is also interested in civil-military relations in Pakistan, and building on his previous work on the topic, he is now looking at how Chinese investments in the country are shaped by, and impact on, Pakistan's domestic institutions and hybrid regime more broadly.

 Filippo has taught in the past both undergraduate and postgraduate courses, including "International Relations Theory", "International Relations of the Middle East", "Theories of Global Politics" and "International Politics of East Asia", among others.